Program TypeOperating Assistance

-In its place, existing clients in all spring Operating Assistance programs will receive the equivalent of 50% of their previous year grant amount immediately.
+In its place, existing clients in all Operating Assistance programs will receive the equivalent of their previous operating assistance grant amount.

 These changes to Operating Assistance are among a series of program changes that the BC Arts Council has made in response to the COVID-19 crisis.

 The BC Arts Council remains committed to supporting B.C.’s artists and cultural organizations through this difficult time.
 The most up-to-date information will always be posted on our dedicated COVID 19 FAQ page and individual program pages.
 Updates will also be announced on our Facebook and Twitter accounts.

 - Be a professional arts periodical registered and in good standing as a non-profit society in the Province of British Columbia for at least two fiscal years prior to application,

 - Be a professional arts periodical operated by an accredited B.C. post-secondary institution for at least two fiscal years prior to application, with an advisory editorial board that sets policy for programs and services undertaken.

 - Have operated as an arts periodical for at least two fiscal years prior to application.

 - Compensate artists and arts professionals fairly, in keeping with community contexts and industry standards within the field of practice, including adhering to international intellectual property rights standards and cultural ownership protocols.